nextdns/nextdns/README.md

     	All reverse lookups for private IP ranges (ie 192.168.x.x, etc.) are answered with "no such domain" rather than being forwarded upstream.
-The set of prefixes affected is the list given in RFC6303, for IPv4 and IPv6. (default true) -config value
+The set of prefixes affected is the list given in RFC6303, for IPv4 and IPv6. (default true) -cache-size string
+    	Enables and set the size of the cache in byte.
+Can be expressed with unit like (kB, MB, GB).
+  -config value
     	NextDNS custom configuration id.